EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `runoffSurface_Orth2013`: calculates the delay coefficient of first 60 days as a precomputation. calculates the base runoff
+- `runoffSurface_Orth2013`: Surface runoff directly calculated using delay coefficient for the last 60 days based on the Orth et al. (2013) method.

-- `runoffSurface_Trautmann2018`: calculates the delay coefficient of first 60 days as a precomputation based on Orth et al. 2013 &amp; as it is used in Trautmannet al. 2018. calculates the base runoff based on Orth et al. 2013 &amp; as it is used in Trautmannet al. 2018
+- `runoffSurface_Trautmann2018`: Surface runoff directly calculated using delay coefficient for the last 60 days based on the Orth et al. (2013) method, but with a different delay coefficient as implemented in Trautmann et al. (2018).

-- `runoffSurface_all`: assumes all overland runoff is lost as surface runoff
+- `runoffSurface_all`: All overland runoff generates surface runoff.

-- `runoffSurface_directIndirect`: assumes surface runoff is the sum of direct fraction of overland runoff and indirect fraction of surface water storage
+- `runoffSurface_directIndirect`: Surface runoff as the sum of the direct fraction of overland runoff and the indirect fraction of surface water storage.

-- `runoffSurface_directIndirectFroSoil`: assumes surface runoff is the sum of direct fraction of overland runoff and indirect fraction of surface water storage.
-Direct fraction is additionally dependent on frozen fraction of the grid
+- `runoffSurface_directIndirectFroSoil`: Surface runoff as the sum of the direct fraction of overland runoff and the indirect fraction of surface water storage, with the direct fraction additionally dependent on the frozen fraction of the grid.

-- `runoffSurface_indirect`: assumes all overland runoff is recharged to surface water first, which then generates surface runoff
+- `runoffSurface_indirect`: All overland runoff is collected in surface water storage first, which in turn generates indirect surface runoff.

-- `runoffSurface_none`: sets surface runoff [surface_runoff] from the storage to zero
+- `runoffSurface_none`: Sets surface runoff to 0.

 </details>